LajosCseppento/messy-files-design-data-store/README.md

-# smart-files-design-data-store
+# SmartFiles / Design / Data Store

-SmartFiles / Design / Data Store
+ArangoDB or OrientDB?
+Let's get some hands-on in both!